DonkeeeyKong/diceware/README.md

 Bash script to create passphrases from diceware lists.

 ## Description
-This script can generate (pseudo-)random passphrases from [diceware](https://en.wikipedia.org/wiki/Diceware) lists like [this one](https://github.com/dys2p/wordlists-de/blob/main/de-7776-v1-diceware.txt) using the BASH variable [SRANDOM](https://www.gnu.org/software/bash/manual/bash.html#index-SRANDOM).
+This script can generate (pseudo-)random passphrases from [diceware](https://en.wikipedia.org/wiki/Diceware) lists like [this one](https://github.com/dys2p/wordlists-de/blob/main/de-7776-v1-diceware.txt) using the Bash variable [SRANDOM](https://www.gnu.org/software/bash/manual/bash.html#index-SRANDOM).
 It can also be used to simulate rolling five dices simultaneosuly for a set amount of times to get random results to be used with diceware lists.

 *Note that from a cryptographic point of view, it's always better to use actual dice instead of a script to generate random numbers.*